 I wasn’t using my mechs properly to carry workers around, so I wasn’t controlling enough areas and didn’t have the option to build on tiles that score points at the end.

 You have to plan your turns well in advance so that you always have resources for bottom row action available.
 Ok, at the start you can afford a couple of dead turns, but after that, not so much.
 I still struggle with this aspect a lot.

 Know Your Strengths and Weaknesses

-When I started out, I did realize that each faction has its own speciality, but I didn’t know (or care) enough to fully take benefit of their abilities.
+When I started, I did realize that each faction has its specialty, but I didn’t know (or care) enough to fully take benefit of their abilities.
 Well, I (and you) should.
 Since there are only five factions (in the base game), that shouldn’t be too hard.

 Have a Plan

 In the beginning, you’re going to have to take a couple of dead turns, but that’s ok if it sets you up for a strong mid-game production cycle.
 Use your move/produce/trade actions to achieve this.
 Most guides recommend five workers to be a good number to work with.
 Ideally, you would then move workers to your desired tiles with mechs, as this is much more efficient than moving workers one by one.

-Later on, encounters can significantly boost your momentum or turn you to completely different direction (your first encounter is particularly strong since you don’t have many assets yet).
+Encounters can significantly boost your momentum or turn you in a completely different direction (your first encounter is particularly strong since you don’t have many assets yet).

 The Do’s and Don’ts